andrebot/webCrawler/Readme.md

  * This version was coded just for fun;
  * Test files are in its own folder to better integrate with nyc;
  * I do believe that JavaScript can be better coded using object composition, that is why I did not use Classes;
  * No task automator was added because *NPM* took care of everything.
-No need of complex task handling.
+No need of complex task handling;
+ * We are not crawling over URLs with query parameters because this is usally a page listing data.
+This would generate a bunch of equals assets with little differences.
+However, feel free to toggle it on.